CLOR2003/project-3-CSCI430/README.md

 ## Code Execution
 ### Download JFrame into Codespace
 1. Do the following to setup:

-sudo apt-get update
+a. sudo apt-get update

-sudo apt-get install -y tightvncserver
+b. sudo apt-get install -y tightvncserver

-sudo apt-get install -y novnc websockify
+c. sudo apt-get install -y novnc websockify

-3. Run the following code to start a vnc server:
+2. Run the following code to start a vnc server: \
 vncserver :1

-5. Create a password
+3. Create a password

 ### Connect to Server and Run
 1. run the server with: \